thejournalwriter/linked-blog-starter-md/neovim time/neovim and vim shortcuts.md

-Modes: normal mode, command mode, `I`
+Modes: normal mode, command mode, `I` to use insert mode